mig-hub/cerberus/README.md

 You can use it almost the same way you use `Rack::Auth::Basic`:

-    require 'cerberus'
+    require 'rack/cerberus'
     use Rack::Session::Cookie, :secret => 'change_me'
-    use Cerberus do |login, pass|
+    use Rack::Cerberus do |login, pass|
       pass=='secret'
     end

-Like in that example, make sure you have a session, because Cerberus use it for persistent login.
+Like in that example, make sure you have a session, because Rack::Cerberus use it for persistent login.

 There is an optional hash you can add for customisation it.
 Options are: